-All students are assigned to a homeroom.
-Students travel throughout the day as this homeroom group with the exception of the middle school mathematics and language and literature classes.
+All students are assigned to a homeroom and are expected to arrive each morning no later than 7:45.
+Middle School students travel throughout the day as this homeroom group with the exception of the middle school mathematics and language and literature classes.
 Student placement is determined by the school.
 Students report to homeroom at the beginning and end of each day for a variety of activities such as whole school announcements, attendance, news/paperwork to take home, collections, and prayer.
-In the morning students are expected to be in their homeroom no later than 7:45am.
+Middle School students also have Academic Extension class once a week in their homeroom.